christopherhamersly/reading-notes/class-07.md

+# Domain Modeling
+  * Domain modeling is the process of creating a conceptual model in code for a specific problem.
+  * Generate random number - To model the random nature of user behavior, you'll need the help of a random number generator.
+Fortunately, the JavaScript standard library includes a Math.random() function for just this sort of occasion.
+  *

 # Tables
   * A table represents information in a grid format.
 Examples of tables include financial reports, TV schedules. and sports results.